calanco/petcare/README.md

 # PetCare

-Simple RESTful API REST API server to store and retrieve information about your pets.server to store and retrieve information of your pets.
+REST API server to store and retrieve information about your pets.

 ## Usage